Ethical AI in Veterinary Imaging

 Veterinary Radiology AI: Ensuring Accuracy, Trust, and Quality Care

-When you take a radiograph to better understand a patient’s condition, an accurate reading of the image is paramount to ensure the animal receives the appropriate treatment.
-That’s why U.S. board-certified radiologists on the Vetology team worked in conjunction with the technology crew to hone our artificial intelligence (AI) models.
-By integrating expert oversight, rigorous testing, and quality assurance measures, AI can support diagnostic efficiency while maintaining the trust and reliability veterinarians need for patient care.
+When you take a radiograph to better understand a patient’s condition, an accurate reading of the image is key to ensuring the animal receives appropriate treatment.
+That’s why U.S. board-certified radiologists on the Vetology team work with our data scientists and developers to hone our artificial intelligence (AI) models.
+By integrating a diverse team of subject matter experts, and combining their skills with rigorous testing, and quality assurance measures, AI can support diagnostic efficiency while maintaining the trust and reliability veterinarians need for patient care.

-To help you better understand the Vetology AI radiology tool, this article explains how it was developed and validated, and how it is improved.
+To help you better understand the Vetology AI radiology tool, this article explains how it was developed, validated, and how we iterate on our models.

 Relying on the Experts